 The survey technique utilized for estimating the abundance of beluga whales in this stock is a direct count which incorporates correction factors.
-However, for this stock, it is unlikely that significant numbers of belugas remain in offshore areas or other areas that are not included in the survey area.
 Given this survey methodology, an estimate of the variance of abundance is unavailable.
-Consistent with the recommendations of the Alaska Scientific Review group (DeMaster 1997), a default CV(N) of 0.2 was used in the calculation of the minimum population estimate (N{MIN}).
-N{MIN} for this stock is calculated using Equation 1 from the PBR Guidelines (Wade and Angliss 1997): N{MIN} = N/exp(0.842[ln(1+[CV(N)]2)]^{1/2}).
-Using the population estimate (N) of 1,555 and the default CV (0.2), N{MIN} for the Bristol Bay stock of beluga whales is 1,316.
+In addition, the abundance estimate is thought to be conservative because: 1) some whales may have been outside the survey area (i.e., Kuskokwim Bay), 2) no correction has been made for whales that were at the surface but were missed by the observers, and 3) the dive correction factor is probably negatively biased (Lowry and Frost 1998).
+Consistent with the recommendations of the Alaska Scientific Review Group (DeMaster 1997), a default CV(N) of 0.2 was used in the calculation of the minimum population estimate (N{MIN}).
+N{MIN} for this beluga whale stock is calculated using Equation 1 from the PBR Guidelines (Wade and Angliss 1997): N{MIN} For the Bristol Bay stock of beluga whales is 1,316.